-The Consumer Electronics Show (CES) in Las Vegas this week is the premier event for showcasing game-changing technologies that will make everyday products smarter, safer and more convenient.
-Take the car, for example.
-Autonomous and connected cars have been all the rage at this year’s show with more than 130 companies expected to unveil some kind of automotive technology.
-Today, in fact, Visa and Honda announced its proof-of-concept connected car that makes paying for things, like gas and parking, easy and painless.
+Autonomous and connected cars have been all the rage at this year’s Consumer Electronics Show (CES) with more than 130 companies unveiling some kind of automotive technology.
+In fact, Visa and Honda just announced a proof-of-concept connected car that makes paying for things, like gas and parking, easy and painless.
 Drivers no longer need to rummage through their wallets to pay by pump or meter; instead, they pay via two in-car apps (both developed alongside infrastructure partners Gilbarco Veeder-Root, a technology gas station developer, and IPS Group, Inc., a maker of wireless payment solutions for parking meters).

 Cars will be an important entry point for linking to the ever-expanding universe of data, smart devices and the consumer benefits they yield, which leaves the auto industry poised to shift gears—join the race to turn cars into technology hubs or take a back seat to those that do.
 Sure, drivers do not need a new set of digital distractions so it’s important for any new software to be relevant, practical and simple to use.
 It should streamline, not complicate the act of driving.